bagrat/pylease/README.rst

 Pylease
 =======

 Pylease is a simple package that tends to ease the release process of a regular Python package.
 The aim of Pylease is to make it as simple as possible by requiring as little as possible.
+For more details on using Pylease please see the `documentation <URL>`_.

 Basic Usage
 -----------